Choosing a suitable software development methodology can be challenging.

 1. Lean Master

-Lean Masters supports the client by-
+Lean Masters support the client by:

 • Mentoring and training people in Lean thinking.